xiaoxiaoyu1872/PostMPS/README.md

 To run the code, just do:
 > bash run.sh

 The input particle vtk file is located in test/watercrown/particle.
 Once the program has been executed over, the output triangle meshes ply file will be generated in test/watercrown/surface.
 This ply file can be opened through Paraview or Blender.
-To reproduce the rendering results in the paper, the given blender file can be used, which has configured the rendering environment.
-And the only thing need to do is giving the liquid material to the generated ply file.
+To reproduce the rendering figure in the paper, the given blender file can be used, which has configured the rendering environment and is located in test/watercrown.
+The only thing need to do is giving the liquid material to the generated ply file.
 If you have any question about the code, contact me 11824048@zju.edu.cn.